mpokrass/PSYCH350/lecture_notes.md

 Donated most in condition 1, next condition 3, then condition 2.
 Suggests that when we consider something as being broader in scope, it reduces our emotional response.

+## Lecture 8 - Sept 26

+We downregulate emotional response as scope becomes more significant.

+How many victims must there be before it reduces our emotional response?

+single victim: either Rokia or Moussa (g vs b)

+two victims: info on both.

+Much more emotionally responsive when 1 victim than 2.
+Also reduced level of generosity towards the victims.
+When you present >1 it pulls out people's emotional involvement.

+Attention to any particular victim gets diluted.

+Pseudo-inefficacy: negative feelings about not being able to help other victims diminish warm glow about help one can give.

+-
+Manipulation of victim relatedness.

+If individual stories are very compelling, maybe there is a way to represent a collective group of victims as one concrete unit.
+Makes them into one coherent narrative.
+Maybe this will give the same level of emotional responsiveness.

+IV: one victim vs eight victims related vs eight victims unrelated

+DV: how much people care

+Eight related is a singular coherent story, increases emotional responsiveness, when compared to unrelated.

+Seen in emotional response and in amount of charitable response.

+-
+Motivated reasoning and opinion polarization

+People are biased, first to seek out evidence that agrees with their point of view.
+People are biased to avoid inconvenient facts.
+Biased information seeking.

+Biased in how we interpret information we are exposed to.

+People are biased to accept arguments that confirm their existing beliefs and discount arguments that contradict their existing beliefs.

+Asymmetrical skepticism.

+With so many different media outlets, we are more likely of self-selecting media that agrees with our views.
+This contributes to the polarization of society.
+Exposure to idealogically-consistent information.

+We may see a fractioning of society into hardened factions.

+-
+Study examining web links

+Do people link to stuff more that shares their ideological leanings?

+Coded websites as conservative/liberal leaning, and content of links.

+100% of conservative websites had at least one link to another conservative site.
+Strongly linked with allies.
+Less than 20% of sites had a link to a liberal POV.

+Liberal sites had 92.8% vs 42.8%

+Hate groups had this even more pronounced effect.

+Amazon book buying clusters, less likely to read opposing view books.

+-
+Analyze tweets of Canadians in 2011 election.
+Analyzed their tweets to find their views.
+Checked who they tweeted most with.

+Conservatives talk to each other a lot, but less to other parties.
+Observed connections vs expected connections.

+Much more likely to exchange tweets with people in your party.